Positron Assistant

 Chat participants

-Chat participants provide specialized knowledge to the Positron Assistant.
-You can add a chat participant by typing @
+Chat participants provide specialized knowledge to Positron Assistant.
+You can add a chat participant by clicking the button or typing @

 in the Chat pane plus the chat participant name.
 Please reference the Shiny Assistant section for more information on the use of a Shiny chat participant.